 While these evidence-based objectives should remain consistent, the activities undertaken to achieve the broader outcome of better spelling may vary from classroom to classroom or from school to school.

 One school might decide that doing word sorts is the best way for their children to grasp orthographic patterns, while another will give their pupils worksheets and get them to colour in different patterns.
 A different school might select a “pattern of the week” to study, while another may elect to teach word patterns via a rule-based approach.

 For different year groups, classes and teachers, the learning solutions can look very different, but their ‘active ingredient’ – the evidence which drives them – remains the same.
 Isolating what works where is the challenge we face.

 Read Dr Deborah Netolicky’s blog post ‘How schools can engage with research and evidence’

-Watch the video to find out how our InCAS assessment for children aged 5-11 helps teachers identify learning support needs.
+Find out how our InCAS assessment for children aged 5-11 (now evolved into Cambridge Primary Insight) helps teachers identify learning support needs.

 By Greg Ashman I suspect I would struggle to find a teacher who has never heard of...

 By Dr Pat Preedy In the 1990s, I was invited to be part of the Centre for Evaluation and Monitoring...